 The historic Napa Valley Opera House opened in 1880 and over the years has featured performers such as John Philips Souza and author Jack London.
 While Opera is part of the name this genre actually composes a small percentage of performances.
 More recently Steve Martin, Willie Nelson and Robin Williams performed here.
-A major renovation was done in the 1990’s.
-Visit: www.nvoh.org
+A major renovation was done in the 1990s.

 Uptown Theater – this iconic art deco theater opened in 1937 and for many years was the “name in town” for movies.
 Slowly it declined and by 2000 the grand theater had been divided into four sections.
 That year a group headed by local real estate magnate George Altamura took ownership and started restoration.
 The theater re-opened 10 years later and has been superbly resurrected.
 Uptown is now setup for live performances – a decent amount of seats were removed leaving more space for the current seating.
 Already name acts such as Rosanne Cash and Cyndi Lauper have performed here.
 Visit: www.uptowntheatrenapa.com

 Internationally recognized Gordon Huether is a man on a mission both artistically and politically.
 This long time Napa artist maintains a gallery downtown which contains both his artwork as well as rotating guest pieces.
-Gordon has been commissioned to create large public works of art worldwide.
+Gordon has been commissioned to create large public works of art worldwide and numerous ones throughout the city of Napa.
 His 15,000 square foot working studio is about 10 minutes from downtown (open to the public M-F).
 Gordon is also a member of the Napa Planning Commission helping contribute his “eye for aesthetics” and design to Napa’s redevelopment.

-Gordon has finished creating a Napa 9/11 Memorial – he took a trip to New York to pick out steel beams from the World Trade Center to use in the memorial.
+Gordon created a Napa 9/11 Memorial – he took a trip to New York to pick out steel beams from the World Trade Center to use in the memorial.
 He was given a choice of steel to select from – and immediately told them he would take them all!
-Visit: www.napa911memorial.org and his gallery: www.gordonhuether.com
+Visit: his gallery: www.gordonhuether.com